 Fruiting phase was found to be highly influenced by environment.
-Dominance effect was observed in the case of reciprocals.
-The $F_1$ s exhibited dominance of decreasing alleles while the reciprocal $F_1$ S showed dominance of increasing alleles.
-An almost symmetrical distribution of genes with positive and negative effects was indicated by the $F_1$ s but their distribution was more towards asymmetry when the reciprocals were considered.
+Dominance effect was observed theof in case reciprocals.
+The F1s exhibited dominance of decreasing alleles while the reciprocal F1S showed dominance of increasing alleles. almost symmetrical distribution of genes with positive and An negative effects was indicated by the $F_1$ s but their distribution was more towards asymmetry when the reciprocals were considered.
 Though the numerical analysis revealed fruiting phase to be governed by overdominance the graphical analysis indicated the presence of epistasis also.

-For plant height, significant g.c.a. as well as s.c.a. effects were obtained indicating the operation of both additive and non additive types of gene action in the inheritance of plant height.
+For plant height, significant g.c.a. as well as s.c.a. effects were obtained indicating the operation of both additive and nonadditive types of gene action in the inheritance of plant height.
 This is in conformity with the reports of Kulkarni et al. (1976), Ramu (1976), Pratap et al. (1980), Vijay and Manohar (1986a), Shukla et al. (1989) and Veeraraghavathatham and

 Irulappan (1990).
-However, the g.c.a. variance was greater than s.c.a. variance implying preponderance of additive component than the non additive component for plant height as observed by Rao Satiyavathi (1977), Reddy et al. (1985), Vijay and Manohar and (1986a), Radhika (1988), Randhawa (1989) and Veeraraghavathatham Irulappan (1991a).
-Plant height exhibited significant and reciprocal differences also.
-Similar observation was made by Veeraraghavathatham (1989), Veeraraghavathatham and Irulappan (1991a) and Shivagamasundari et al. (1992a).
-Of these three crosses that showed high s.c.a. effects only one cross ( $P_4$ x $P{6}$ ) had a good general combiner $(P_6)$ as one of its parents while theother two crosses ( $P_2 \times P_5$ and $P_1 \times P_4$ ) were combinations of poor x poor general combiners.
-The two reciprocal crosses ( $P_6 \times P_1$ and $P_4 \ge P_3$ ) showing high s.c.a. effects were a result of good $\ge$ poor and very poor x poor combinations.
+However, the g.c.a. variance was greater than s.c.a. variance implying preponderance of additive component than nonadditive component for plant height as observed Rao by the Satiyavathi (1977), Reddy et al. (1985), Vijay and Manohar and (1986a), Radhika (1988), Randhawa (1989) and Veeraraghavathatham Plant height exhibited significant (1991a).
+Irulappan and reciprocal differences also.
+Similar observation was made by Veeraraghavathatham (1989), Veeraraghavathatham and Irulappan (1991a) and Shivagamasundari et al. (1992a). these three Of crosses that showed high s.c.a. effects only one cross ( $P_4$ x $P{6}$ ) had a good general combiner (P6) as one of its parents while $\mathbf{the}$ other two crosses ( $P_2 \times P_5$ and $P_1 \times P_4$ ) were combinations of poor x poor general combiners.
+The two reciprocal crosses ( $P_6 \ge P_1$ and $P_4 \times P_3$ ) showing high s.c.a. effects were a result of good x poor and very poor x poor combinations.

-Plant height was under the influence of additive, dominance as well as environmental effects.
-Similar results were obtained by Pratap et al. (1980) and Veeraraghavathatham and Irulappan (1991a).
-The distribution of dominant and recessive genes was asymmetrical with dominant alleles being preponderant as indicated by the positive value of F as well as by the value of their proportion in the parents.
-But a higher proportion of recessive alleles than dominant alleles was reported by Kulkarni et al. (1976), Pratap et al. (1980) and Veeraghavathatham and Irulappan (1991a).
-An asymmetrical distribution of genes with positive and negative effects was also noticed as was reported by Pratap et al. (1980) and Veeraraghavathatham and Irulappan (1991a).
-The overdominance indicated by the average degree of dominance was confirmed by the Vr-Wr graph.
-Kulkarni et al. (1976) also reported overdominance but partial dominance for plant height was reported by Pratap et al. (1980), Randhawa (1989) and Veeraraghavathatham and Irulappan (1991a).
-The graph indicated considerable genetic divergence with parent P3 having mostly dominant genes closely followed by P5.
-Varying proportions of these genes were observed in the other parents.
+height was under the influence of additive, Plant well as environmental effects.
+Similar results dominance as were obtained by Pratap et al. (1980) and Veeraraghavathatham and (1991a).
+The distribution of dominant and recessive Irulappan genes was asymmetrical with dominant alleles being preponderant indicated by the positive value of F as well as by the value as their proportion in the parents.
+But a higher proportion of ofrecessive alleles than dominant alleles was reported by Kulkarni al. (1976), Pratap et al. (1980) and Veeraghavathatham and $\underline{et}$

+Irulappan (1991a).
+An asymmetrical distribution of genes with positive and negative effects was also noticed as was reported by Pratap et al. (1980) and Veeraraghavathatham and Irulappan The overdominance indicated by the average degree of (1991a). confirmed by the Vr-Wr graph.
+Kulkarni et al. dominance was (1976) also reported overdominance but partial dominance for plant height was reported by Pratap et al. (1980), Randhawa (1989) and Veeraraghavathatham and Irulappan (1991a).
+The graph indicated considerable genetic divergence with parent P3 having genes closely followed by Varying P5. dominant mostly proportions of these genes were observed in the other parents.

 The character percentage fruit set failed to exhibit significant g.c.a. and s.c.a. effects, indicating this character to be under environmental influence.
-However, Chandrashekhar (1988) reported non additive gene action for this character in tomato and the role of additive gene action for percentage fruit set was also stressed by Abdelmoneim (1977) in tomato.
+However, Chandrashekhar (1988) reported nonadditive gene action for this character in tomato and the role of additive gene action for percentage fruit set was also stressed by Abdelmoneim (1977) in tomato.